jupyterlab/jupyterlab-bot/README.md

 heroku open
 ```

-Browse to `/hooks/github` to verify page render.
+Browse to `/hooks/github` and verify page render.